-While the government would like to demand the highest quality of service and put all of the financial risk on the private operator, the private operator would like to put all the financial risk on the government and avoid accountability for the quality of their service.
-Since the private operator is not fully responsible for changes in ridership, which can result from an economic downturn or a host of other reasons, the government will need to share some of the financial risk with the operator, and in exchange it can require the operator to maintain the level and quality of the service even during a downturn.
+While the government would like to demand the highest quality of service and put all of the financial risk on the private operator, the private operator would like to put all the financial risk on the government and avoid accountability for service quality.
+Since the private operator is not fully responsible for changes in ridership, which can result from an economic downturn or a host of other reasons, the government will need to share some financial risk with the operator, and in exchange it can require the operator to maintain the level and quality of the service even during a downturn.

-Usually, this financial risk is shared by having the operator primarily paid based on kilometres operated and partially paid based on ridership, with some limits on how much the government can change the number of kilometres in the case of a downturn.
+Usually, this financial risk is shared by having the operator primarily paid based on kilometres operated and partially paid based on ridership (amounting to 10-20 percent of the total payment), with some limits on how much the government can change the number of kilometres in the case of a downturn.
 Alternately, the government can calculate remuneration for operators as a fraction of the total revenue received, with the payment to each operator set in proportion to the number of kilometres plied by the respective operator.
 Government can also provide fixed payments to partially mitigate the investment risks associated with the procurement of fleet and other fixed assets if the system is not inherently profitable.

-Predatory competition can undermine the reform process by increasing the degree of financial risk for operators or the need for subsidies from government.
-Barriers to entry should be established to prevent predatory competition from undermining the reform process.
+The government should take steps to prevent predatory competition, which can undermine the reform process by increasing financial risk for operators or the need for subsidies.